Muhannad-Khaled/Heart-AI/README.md

-echo "# ❤️ Heart AI – Advanced Healthcare Prediction Platform
+# ❤️ Heart AI – Advanced Healthcare Prediction Platform

 An advanced AI-powered healthcare web application designed to predict heart disease risks in real-time.
 This platform empowers healthcare professionals with fast, accurate, and insightful predictions for smarter clinical decisions and better patient outcomes.